jonaskay/flashover-middleman/source/2018-09-22-craftsmanship-is-not-about-the-customer-it-s-about-you.html.markdown

 My initial problem with Weaver was his argument that MVPs lead to impossible deadlines, lack of focus, and products that aren’t meaningful.
 I believe that building an MVP means that you resize your project so that you can set a reasonable deadline.
 I believe that an MVP forces you to define the core essentials of your product.
 There is no room for lack of focus.
 I believe that an MVP is much more about what your customer wants rather than what you want as a creator.
 At the end of the day, your customer will be the one defining the meaning and value of your product.

-A couple of weeks went by and I was still thinking about this article.
+A couple of weeks went by and I was still thinking about the article.
 I couldn’t stop wondering what made Weaver dislike MVPs so much.
 What’s so wrong about making a product that is just enough to help you figure out whether you’re on to something or not.

 And then it hit me.
 I think Weaver’s article might be a cry for employee happiness.
 An argument for craftsmanship in terms of what it can add to a worker’s life.